Saturday, September 20, 2025

 Wear. sunscreen.

 In 1993, I found a mole on my leg that looked scary.
 When my doc saw it, he said, “That’s coming off today.”
-Two weeks later I was told it was a melanoma, that I would be having surgery to remove a large chunk of tissue from my leg, and further treatment might be needed if the cancer had metastasized.
+Two weeks later, he called me in, sat down beside me, took my hand, and told me it was a melanoma, that I would be having surgery in a few days to remove a large chunk of tissue from my leg, and further treatment might be needed if the cancer had metastasized.

-Post-surgery I was relieved to hear that the first pathologist was incorrect; the mole was really a basal cell carcinoma, and not much of a threat.
+Post-surgery I was relieved to hear that the first pathologist had been incorrect; the mole was really a basal cell carcinoma, and not much of a threat.
+I started breathing again.

 Fast forward a few decades….